lqueryvg/sftp-lambda/README.md

   - deploy multiple instances
     of the same lambdas to achieve multiple connection "flows", eg. different cron schedules for different FTP servers, directories or buckets
-- Configuration (e.g. SFTP connection information) is via Lambda environment variables
-- Deployment of related resources (e.g. SQS queue) is up to you.
-  - Sample configurations are provided (TODO).
-Serverless is recommended.
 - Behaviour
   - S3 -> SFTP (`push` & `pushRetry`)
     - triggered whenever a file is uploaded to an S3 bucket